 As announced by Microsoft on July 24, 2018, Power BI Management cmdlets are now available in Azure Cloud Shell, all thanks to the full support for .NET Core.
 Say no to frustrating version mismatches, PowerShell configuration issues or even assembly conflicts such as “Could not autoload matching module” or “Could not load file or assembly” with new functionality.
 Just head over to Azure Cloud Shell and run commands directly in the Azure data center where your Power BI tenant is hosted.
 The update is a great news for users who quickly want to get started without installing additional PowerShell modules locally.

 Easily manage your Power BI content at scale with the new workspace experience.
 With the new environment, organizations can easily give access to Power BI apps using Office 365 Groups, distribution lists, security groups, and to individuals as well.
-In addition, they can give access through sharing individual items and manage access to workspaces.
+In addition, they can give access through sharing individual items and manage access to workspace.

 Power BI has helped organizations in leaps and bounds when it comes to power business intelligence and deriving crucial insights from data within minutes.
 It allows you to transform data and create reports and visuals that can be published across web and mobile devices.